foundersandcoders/meetups/current-structure.md

 ## To be projected

 We have another markdown file in this repo located [here](https://github.com/FAC6/Improvements-to-coding-for-everyone/blob/master/toProject.md) which is what we project on the board.
 Again, it is not a doctrine and can be moderated according to the content of the evening.

+## Write on whiteboard

+* Write on whiteboard:
+ * Who the FACers are for the event
+ * Katas of the week

 ## House rules